 Oregon's Five Restraining Orders

-Oregon offers five types of restraining orders to help individuals facing threats or abuse.
+Oregon offers five types of restraining orders ("protection orders") to help individuals facing threats or abuse.
 Whether you’re experiencing domestic violence, harassment, stalking, or another form of harm, understanding your options is the first step toward finding support.
-This page explains each type of restraining order in Oregon, who qualifies, and how to get one.

 For help understanding your options, you can contact a local domestic violence program.
 You can find a program near you using the Oregon Coalition Against Domestic and Sexual Violence website.